ihamzio/Ipme/README.md

 # Ipme
-This Tool will find your Public/External Ip Address.
+This Tool will find your Public/External Ip Address.By using C++ functions.
+Written in C++ v1.0.